-Coverage and/or Benefits for Reconstructive Surgery After Mastectomy
+Coverage and/or Benefits for Reconstructive Surgery After Mastectomy-Annual

-CHRISTUS shall cover annual preventive cancer screenings for a Member who was previously diagnosed with breast cancer, completed treatment for breast cancer, underwent a bilateral mastectomy, and was subsequently determined to be clear of cancer.
+Pursuant to La.
+R.S.
+22:1077.1, CHRISTUS shall cover annual preventive cancer screenings for a Member who was previously diagnosed with breast cancer, completed treatment for breast cancer, underwent a bilateral mastectomy, and was subsequently determined to be clear of cancer.

-Additionally, Your contract, as required by the federal Women's Health and Cancer Rights Act of 1998, provides benefits for mastectomy-related services including reconstruction and surgery to achieve symmetry between the breasts, prostheses, and complications resulting from a mastectomy (including lymphedema and contralateral prophylactic mastectomies).
+Additionally, your contract, as required by the federal Women's Health and Cancer Rights Act of 1998, provides benefits for mastectomy-related services including reconstruction and surgery to achieve symmetry between the breasts, prostheses, and complications resulting from a mastectomy (including lymphedema and contralateral prophylactic mastectomies).